dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```

 ###### Order and duplicates
- `Array` and `ArrayList` are an ordered collection (also known as a sequence) that allows duplicates.
-List is a type of ordered collection that maintains the elements in insertion order while Set is a type of unordered collection so elements are not maintained any order.
+ `Array` and `ArrayList` are an ordered collection (also known as a sequence) that allows duplicates. `List` is a type of ordered collection that maintains the elements in insertion order while `Set` is a type of unordered collection so elements are not maintained any order.
 If you need to preserve order of insertion for set use `LinkedHashSet`.
-`Set` is not preserving order.
-If you want to preserve order use `LinkedHashSet`.
 All elements inside set are unique.
 Internally set using map, and use it's keys as values.
 ```java
 import java.util.*;